seanrobmerriam/postbox/README.md

 ### Storage

-SQLite via `sqlx` in WAL mode; all storage behind a `MailboxStore` trait with an in-memory fake for fast unit tests.
-Every state transition (claim, commit, release, dead-letter) is a single SQLite transaction — there is no read-then-write race where two consumers could both believe they claimed the same message.
+SQLite via `sqlx` in WAL mode.
+All storage sits behind a `MailboxStore` trait with an in-memory fake for fast unit tests.
+Every state transition — claim, commit, release, dead-letter — is a single SQLite transaction, so there's no read-then-write window where two consumers could both think they claimed the same message.

-Concurrent writers are serialized at the application level via a `tokio::sync::Mutex` around the SQLite pool.
-This removes the SQLite concurrency edge cases from the contract and keeps the SQL simple.
+Concurrent writers are serialized at the application level with a `tokio::sync::Mutex` around the SQLite pool.
+That takes SQLite's concurrency edge cases out of the contract entirely and keeps the SQL simple.
 WAL still gives us crash safety.

 ### Lease expiry

-A background sweeper task (periodic scan, not one timer per message) wakes up at a configurable interval and restores abandoned leases to `pending` without bumping `attempt_count`.
-A single task bounds memory and gives us crash recovery for free: a fresh sweeper on startup reclaims whatever expired while the process was down.
+A background sweeper (one periodic scan, not a timer per message) wakes on a configurable interval and moves abandoned leases back to `pending` without touching `attempt_count`.
+A single task keeps memory bounded, and it makes crash recovery free: a fresh sweeper on startup reclaims whatever expired while the process was down.

-### Two front ends, no duplicated business logic
+### Two front ends, one core

-- **HTTP (axum)** and **gRPC (tonic)** live in `postbox-grpc`.
-We chose **split ports** because HTTP REST and gRPC have different HTTP versions (1.1 vs 2) that load balancers, proxies, and observability tools treat differently.
-Splitting keeps the operational story cleaner and avoids the `tower::steer::Steer` indirection needed for multi-protocol single-port serving.
+HTTP (axum) and gRPC (tonic) both live in `postbox-grpc`.
+They run on split ports rather than sharing one.
+HTTP/1.1 and HTTP/2 get treated differently by load balancers, proxies, and observability tooling, so splitting keeps the operational story simple and avoids the `tower::steer::Steer` indirection you'd need for single-port multi-protocol serving.

-- **MCP server** (`postbox-mcp`, using `rmcp`) exposes mailbox operations as seven tools and the `mailbox://{agent_id}/pending` resource so an LLM agent can send/check/claim/ack its own messages directly from a chat loop without custom glue.
+There's also an MCP server (`postbox-mcp`, built on `rmcp`) that exposes mailbox operations as seven tools plus a `mailbox://{agent_id}/pending` resource.
+An LLM agent can send, check, claim, and ack its own messages straight from a chat loop without any custom glue.

-Both front ends call into `postbox-core` only.
+Both front ends call into `postbox-core` and nothing else.

 ## API at a glance